 UMC Discipleship Ministries, History of Hymns: "All Hail the Power of Jesus' Name" (C. Michael Hawn)

-Includes two verses:
+Includes introduction and two verses:

 Let every kindred, every tribe on this terrestrial ball,